All Episodes

 And you know what that statement means?

-The reason that the average American, just for the crazy about that term, but the reason why a 32-inch flat screen TV is affordable for the vast majority of people, is that enough rich people paid $10,000 for it when it came out to get enough of them made so that the price would come down.
+The reason that the average American, just for the crazy about that term, but the reason why a 32-inch flat screen TV is affordable for the vast majority of people is that enough rich people paid $10,000 for it when it came out to get enough of them made so that the price would come down.

-The manufacturers of all these gizmos have to charge high prices at first to even hope to recoup all the RD and manufacturing and marketing costs, and the rich are there to pay for it.
+The manufacturers of all these gizmos have to charge high prices at first to even hope to recoup all the RD and manufacturing and marketing costs.

-They're the first ones they really want something.
+They're the first ones.

-They'll lay down whatever, 10 grand for a flat screen, and it won't be long before that flat screen is $1,200.
+And it won't be long before that flat screen is $1,200.

 That's what this guy means.